 Analysts' take: Gartner says Palo Alto is visible on shortlists across all industries, though it's a particularly solid contender when features and management quality are given more weight than price.
 Still, the research firm says some clients have expressed concern about the pace of firmware releases, and price is frequently cited as a reason not to select Palo Alto Networks.

-Read our in-depth look at Palo Alto's SIEM solutions.
+Read our in-depth look at Palo Alto's NGFW solutions.

 NGFW Product Ratings